reactioncommerce/reaction-docs/developer/testing/velocity.md

 ## End to End
    Located in the `reaction/tests/jasmine/client/integration` folder, these tests cover UIX testing.
 These are relatively fragile tests as they are only testing core theme and UIX.

-   You enable these tests by uncommenting the velocity testing packages in `.meteor/packages`.

 ## Integration
    Tests for the individual reaction packages, are respectively located in `/tests/jasmine/server/integration`.
-Each package should cover tests  these tests cover UIX testing.
+Each package should have tests that cover their own functionality.
+These tests only cover UIX testing.

    These tests are run independently from the end to end tests, and can be run from the command line: